dynamsoft-docs/web-twain-docs/getstarted/helloworld.md

 **What is Dynamsoft_OnReady?**

 DWT's default behaviour is to initalizae the DWT environment as soon as the application has loaded the DWT scripts.
 Once the scripts have been completely loaded, `OnWebTwainReady` is automatically fired and will look for `Dynamsoft_OnReady()`.
-For more information please see the API description for the [`OnWebTwainReady`]({{site.info}}api/Dynamsoft_WebTwainEnv.html#onwebtwainready){:target="_blank" rel="noreferrer noopener"}
+For more information please see the API description for the [`OnWebTwainReady`]({{site.info}}api/Dynamsoft_WebTwainEnv.html#onwebtwainready){:target="_blank" rel="noreferrer noopener"}.

 ## Add simple scanning functionality